batchnz/bcss/README.md

-**bcss is a front-end framework for building both small and large websites.
+**bcss is a design-agnostic front-end framework for building both small and large websites.
 It is powered by Sass and references the ideas and methodologies of BEM, OOCSS and ITCSS.**

 While not technically a fork of [inuitcss](https://github.com/inuitcss/inuitcss), bcss might well as be.
 It is heavily influenced by the work of Harry Roberts, inuitcss and [his blog](https://csswizardry.com/).
 The two projects are very similar but our desire to build upon Harry's originals ideas and explore new possibilities led us to create and maintain our framework.